Tiling is skilled work so if you want to learn how to tile a bathroom wall yourself then you need advice straight from

 Tiles are the natural choice for decorating bathroom walls.
 Yet while they may be practical and easy to clean, the many bathroom tile ideas out there mean they also offer endless design opportunities.

 Laying new wall tiles in a bathroom is one of the best ways to update this space.
 However, depending on how much of the wall you choose to tile, and factoring in a 10 per cent surplus incase of breakages, a new set of tiles can become expensive.

-If you are working within a budget, you can cut costs by laying the tiles yourself.
+If you are working within a budget, you can cut costs by knowing how to tile a bathroom wall yourself.
 To help you achieve a professional finish, we’ve persuaded industry experts to share their advice on how to lay bathroom wall tiles.